 Prevention of conflicts

-Continuous work to create a good psychosocial work environment, will prevent conflicts from arising.
-Furthermore, it is of great importance to solve the conflicts as soon as possible, and at the lowest level.
+Work places should engage in continuous work to create a good psychosocial work environment, thereby preventing conflicts from arising.
+Furthermore, it is of great importance to solve the conflicts as soon as possible, and at the lowest level, if they should they arise.
 Then you avoid that they escalate and take on a larger dimension.

-More specific advice can be found to prevent conflicts.
-Research shows that there are four basic success factors that need to be in place to maintain a good work environment:
+More specific advice can be found concerning preventing conflicts.
+Research shows that there are four basic factors that need to be in place to successfully maintain a good work environment:

 Routines on how things should be performed in the company are needed.
 Sometimes routines are written down, but in most companies systems exist only “by doing”.
 However, it is important to evaluate the work performed regularly, to be able to improve the work.
 This is natural in many work places, but the leadership need to know that such evaluations need input from all the workers.
-Changes should not be done without explanations on each individual work place.
+Changes should not be done without explanations being given to all employees.

 Regular meetings with the workers are important.
 Monthly staff meetings give the workers an opportunity of raising questions and receiving information on news and changes.
 Without such meeting arenas, conflicts easily grow.
 It is important to give information, but also to give everyone a possibility to respond to events and news.
 A meeting can have this function, while information letters and so on give only a one-way communication.
 Some smaller work places or units in larger companies even meet daily, for a morning tea or coffee.
 This type of routine is of major importance in conflict prevention, as it gives possibilities for communication on issues before they become a problem.